-The Bright Ideas program began with the North Carolina Statewide EMC in 1994 and has since been adopted by many EMC's across the country, including Southern Rivers Energy.
-It is funded by our Operation Round Up program and is aimed at providing teachers in our communities with the tools they need to make their creative and innovative lesson plans a reality for their students.
-It is our hope that these grants will inspire teachers to think outside the box and create exciting projects that will re-energize their classrooms!
+The Bright Ideas program began with the North Carolina Statewide EMC in 1994 and has since been adopted by many EMCs across the country, including Southern Rivers Energy.
+It is funded by our Operation Round Up program.
+It aims to provide teachers in our communities with the tools they need to bring their creative and innovative lesson plans to life for their students.

 Important Dates:

-- Early Bird deadline and entry in the $250 Amazon gift card drawing is August 12, 2022.
+- The Early Bird deadline and entry in the $250 Amazon gift card drawing is August 15, 2025.

 Questions?